Understanding Varicose Veins: Symptoms, Treatments and Prevention

 When to Worry About Varicose Veins?

 While it’s easy to dismiss varicose veins as merely unsightly, there are circumstances under which they can pose more serious risks.
 Skin ulcers, blood clots and chronic venous insufficiency are potential complications.
-Recognising the signs that necessitate medical attention is vital in preventing more severe outcomes.
+Recognising the signs that need medical attention is vital in preventing more severe outcomes.

 How to Treat Varicose Veins?